tldr-pages/tldr/pages/linux/objdump.md

 `objdump -d {{binary}}`

-- Display complete binary hex dump of all sections:
+- Display a complete binary hex dump of all sections:

 `objdump -s {{binary}}`